 - File a Claim: File the claim to your workers’ comp board to process benefits.

-Depending on your state, you can get workers’ compensation from either an insurance company or state-run agency.
+Depending on your state, you can get coverage from either an insurance company or a state-run agency.

 - Private companies frequently offer more competitive rates and enhanced customer service.

 - State-funded programs may be able to provide coverage if a private company rejects your business.